cartdeco/VicmapLite-CartoCSS-example/README.md

 Created as a demonstration to create a simple webmap using TileMill.

 VicmapLite is a Creative Commons dataset released by the Victorian Government.
 Data can be downloaded from here http://www.data.vic.gov.au/data/dataset/vicmap-lite

+The VicmapLite data has been imported into a PostGIS database called VicmapLite loaded from there.

+Relief for the image uses the attached tif file.